In this article, we will discuss the number of mass gainer scoops you need every day for optimal muscle growth.

 And if your gainer provides 350 calories per scoop, only one scoop per shake would be enough to reach your calorie goal.
 Likewise, if the calorie count per scoop is 115 kcal, you would need six scoops daily (3 scoops per shake).

-And if you consume lesser calories from food, the number of required calories and scoops is even higher.
+And if you consume fewer calories from food, the number of required calories and scoops is even higher.
 However, it is not recommended to cut down on calories from food and rely on supplements.

 Instead, the best practice is to use the “food first” approach to reach your fitness goals and take supplements only to “supplement” your progress.

 The reason is that only supplements cannot provide all the micronutrients, fiber, and vitamins you need for a healthy body.
-That is why gainer overdose can do more harm than good.
+That is why a gainer overdose can do more harm than good.

-Here’re the side effects that you may encounter if you take mass gainers more than the recommended amount:
+Here are the side effects that you may encounter if you take mass gainers more than the recommended amount:

 1. Increased belly fat